A Tougher Road With Biden: The World Leaders Who Banked On Trump

 An Anxious China Awaits Result Of U.S. Presidential Race

-On the campaign trail and throughout his presidency, Trump has railed against China but has also voiced admiration for Chinese leader Xi Jinping as he tried to secure trade deals that were beneficial to the United States.
+On the campaign trail and throughout his presidency, Trump has railed against China but has also voiced admiration for Chinese leader Xi Jinping as he tried to secure trade deals beneficial to the United States.
 Who could forget his January tweet praising Xi over his handling of the novel coronavirus?
-As the virus ravaged the West, Trump changed course, using China as a punching bag and saying his relationship with the Chinese leader has since frayed.
+As the virus ravaged the West, Trump changed course, using China as a punching bag and saying his relationship with Xi has since frayed.
 Putting aside the leaders' relationship, the two countries are probably experiencing the worst ties in years.
 The Trump administration has sanctioned Chinese officials, targeted Chinese tech companies, arrested alleged Chinese spies and regularly challenges the country's claims in the South China Sea.

 How it might change under Biden

 Biden regularly touts the tough line he took as vice president against Xi.
 Biden says he would force China to "play by the international rules."
 He frames the issue as bringing together democracies to counter "abusive economic practices."
-Tony Blinken, Biden's top foreign policy adviser, told NPR Biden would focus on "our competitiveness, on revitalizing our democracy, on strengthening our alliances and partnerships, on reasserting our values.
+Tony Blinken, the Democrat's top foreign policy adviser, told NPR that Biden would focus on "our competitiveness, on revitalizing our democracy, on strengthening our alliances and partnerships, on reasserting our values.
 That's how you engage China from a position of strength."
 China, for its part, sees the U.S. as a declining power.
-In its recently revealed five-year plan, Beijing signaled that it expects more American-led tariffs on its exports and more sanctions on its tech firms but that it's also confident to meet those challenges.
+In its recently revealed five-year plan, Beijing signaled it expects more American-led tariffs on its exports and more sanctions on its tech firms but that it's also confident to meet those challenges.

-The relationship with Israel's Benjamin Netanyahu
+The relationship with Israel's Netanyahu

 The Israeli prime minister is one of Trump's closest allies.
 Trump recognized Jerusalem as the capital of Israel and moved the U.S. Embassy there — even though Palestinians seek part of the city for their future capital.
 He recognized Israeli claims to sovereignty over the Golan Heights.
 Netanyahu has touted his friendship with Trump in his campaigns.
-He's tweeted his support for Netanyahu and hosted him at the White House.
+Trump has tweeted his support for Netanyahu and hosted him at the White House.
 Just a week ago, the Trump administration lifted a ban on U.S. taxpayer funding for Israeli scientific research carried out in Jewish settlements in Israeli-occupied territory.
-Netanyahu says "Israel has never had a better friend."
+Netanyahu says, "Israel has never had a better friend."

 Middle East